Conbot2/CSE-232/README.md

 Lychrel - Finds all lychrel numbers in a given range using the 196-algorithm

 Madlib - Takes words from files and creates mad-libs

+Rand_Walk - Performs a random walk on nodes representing websites